ga-wdi-boston/js-basics-1-assessment/README.md

 y = 10;
 ```

+<!-- solution below -->
 After each line of code executes, what are the values of x and y?
 Do the variables change?
 Do their values?

-<!-- solution below -->
+line 42: x is 4
+line 43: y is 3
+line 44: x is 3
+line 45: y is 10
+The variables don't change (they are still x and y), but the values do.

 ## Question 4